eusoubrasileiro/geonumerics/README.md

 * [Nmo correction](http://nbviewer.ipython.org/github/eusoubrasileiro/geonumerics/blob/master/ipython_notebooks/Geonumerics%20-%20Nmo%20and%20Rms%20velocity.ipynb) base on Oz Yilmaz in a simple sythentic data example.
 * [Pos-stack reverse time depth migration](http://nbviewer.ipython.org/github/eusoubrasileiro/geonumerics/blob/master/ipython_notebooks/Fatiando%20RTM%20zero-offset.ipynb) for zero-offset sections a simple example

-This repo also includes a little DSP library I developed in C.
+This repo also includes a tentative I did using random forest and pandas for Forex future values prediction and a little DSP library I developed in C.

 **Historical background:**
 This is a collection of some tools I developed along the years.
 I started with C and now I only use python.